Vladimir-csp/uwsm/README.md

 By default: parent is a login shell (process name starts with `-`), tty1 is in foreground, system's `graphical.target` is active or activating, user's `graphical-session.target` and other related units are inactive.

+Also for convenience environment preloader defines `IN_UWSM_ENV_PRELOADER=true` variable (not exported), which can be probed from shell profile to do things conditionally.

 `uwsm select` shows whiptail menu to select the default desktop entry from `wayland-sessions` directories.
 At this point one can cancel and continue with